Fuseki2 provides security by using Apache Shiro.

 shiro.ini located at

-If not found, the server initializes this with an preset initial
+$FUSEKI_BASE/shiro.ini.
+If not found, the server initializes with a default

 configuration.
 This can then be replaced or edited as required.
-This file
+An existing file

 is never overwritten by the server.